MapFormer: Self-Supervised Learning of Cognitive Maps with Input-Dependent Positional Embeddings: Appendix

 Given this theoretical framework, it is evident that current versions of Mamba are incapable of learning cognitive maps that require, for example, learning rotations.
 In Mamba, $A$ was chosen as diagonal, to reduce computational cost, but a diagonal action-dependent matrix cannot learn rotations.
 This is since $\overline{A}$ needs to be similar to a block-diagonal matrix, with blocks of size 2 (eq. \ref{eq:irreps} \& \ref{eq:irreps_rotation}).
 Mamba was shown to be able to learn gating problems, which increases the performance of Mamba on various structure-dependent tasks by ignoring irrelevant information, however, Mamba with a diagonal constraint is not expressive enough to represent spatial cognitive maps as Lie-group theory shows.
 In this work, we modify $A$ in Mamba to be block-diagonal and, in particular, to blocks of size 2 (for learning rotations) and show that this modification increases the capacity of the model to learn cognitive maps.

-\subsubsection{\textit{MAmPa} as a Model of Episodic Memory (EM) and Working Memory (WM)}
+\subsection{\textit{MAmPa} as a Model of Episodic Memory (EM) and Working Memory (WM)}

 In \cite{Whittington2025}, the authors introduce two related models of episodic (EM) and working memory (WM) that both learn cognitive maps using RNNs with \textit{input-dependent} matrices.
-Discrete SSMs can be regarded as RNNs with no activation function, and since selective SSMs learn \textit{input-dependent} matrices, EM and WM models can naturally be regarded as selective SSMs.
-The EM-RNN model behaves exactly like TEM \cite{Whittington770495}, factorizing structure and content in two distinct neural populations, but only updates its position with an input-dependent RNN $p_t:=W_{a_t}p_{t-1}$.
+Here, we explain why selective, discrete State-Space Models (SSMs) can be viewed as EM and WM models.
+First, note that discrete SSMs can be regarded as RNNs with no activation function.
+Second, selective SSMs learn \textit{input-dependent} matrices via an exponential map (eq.~\ref{eq:ssm_discrete}), meaning that their inner state captures the task's latent structure, as in EM/WM models.
+Therefore, EM and WM models can naturally be regarded as selective SSMs.

+\paragraph{SSM as a model of episodic memory} The EM-RNN model behaves exactly like TEM \cite{Whittington770495}, factorizing structure and content in two distinct neural populations, but only updates its position with an input-dependent RNN $p_t:=W_{a_t}p_{t-1}$.
 It then queries a Hopfield memory module \cite{ramsauer2021hopfieldnetworksneed} with its updated position to retrieve passed observations.
-The RNN in TEM can be seen as an SSM with two subtle differences: (1) it uses no external input, \textit{i.e.} $\forall t,x_t=0$; (2) a learnable embedding $p_*$ representing the cognitive map's \textit{zero coordinate} must be introduced to avoid the state being always null:
+The RNN in TEM can be seen as an SSM with subtle differences: (1) it uses no external input, \textit{i.e.} $\forall t,x_t=0$; (2) a learnable embedding $p_*$ representing the cognitive map's \textit{zero coordinate} must be introduced to avoid the state being always null; (3) SSM's inner state must be projected back to its final state ($y_t=Ch_t$, eq.\ref{eq:ssm_discrete}), which implies in this case that the final position $q_t:=Cp_t$ can be obtained with an optional learnable projection $C$; (4) as in TEM, the memory module is queried with the conjunction $g_t$ of \textbf{what} has been seen and \textbf{where} it was observed (fig.~\ref{fig:arch:EM}):

-where $C$ is an optional learnable parameter to project the updated position out of the cognitive map like in standard SSMs, but setting $C:=\mathbf{1}_n$ implies that $q_t=p_t$, which is analogous to TEM/EM RNNs (fig.~\ref{fig:intro:EM}).
-Moreover, compared to RNN based models, this formulation allows to compute path integration directly in the Lie algebra ($A\sum _0^t\Delta_s$) and avoid sequential matrix multiplication.
+Setting $C:=\mathbf{1}_n$ implies that $q_t=p_t$, which is analogous to TEM/EM RNNs.
+Moreover, compared to RNN based models, this formulation allows to compute path integration directly in the Lie algebra ($\omega S\sum _0^t\Delta_s$) and avoid sequential matrix multiplication.

-WM-RNNs directly updates the internal state with input-dependent matrices, which is exactly what selective SSMs do.
-As such, current selective SSMs with the appropriate matrix structure (\textit{skew-symmetric} in the case of navigation, eq.~\ref{eq:irreps_rotation}) naturally model working memory (fig.~\ref{fig:intro:WM}).
-This allows us to unify SSMs with EM and WM models, where \textbf{the SSM's inner state-space can now be understood as a cognitive map}.
+\paragraph{SSM as a model of working memory} WM-RNNs directly updates the internal state with input-dependent matrices, which is precisely what selective SSMs do.
+As such, current selective SSMs with the appropriate matrix structure (\textit{skew-symmetric} in the case of navigation, eq.~\ref{eq:irreps_rotation}) naturally model working memory (fig.~\ref{fig:arch:WM}).

+Together, this allows us to view SSMs as both EM and WM models, where \textbf{the inner state of an SSM can be interpreted as a cognitive map}.